abdullahjafri/Xayn-Static-Site/README.md

 ## Optional: Terraform for Cloud Providers

-See the `terraform/eks` and `terraform/gke` directories for IaC templates to provision AWS EKS and Google GKE clusters, including VPC, EKS/GKE, and Traefik installation.
+See the `terraform/eks` and `terraform/gke` directories for IaC templates to provision AWS EKS including VPC, EKS/GKE, and Traefik installation.

 ---

-## License

-This project is provided under the MIT License.
-Feel free to use and adapt it to your needs.